No ratings yet

 • 1 cup Monterey jack cheese shredded

-• 12 ounces mixed frozen vegetable I used a vegetable medley of corn, peas, carrots and green beans.
-12 ounces is about 1 1/2 cups
+• 12 ounces mixed frozen vegetables I used a vegetable medley of corn, peas, carrots and green beans.
+12 ounces is about 1 1/2 cups.

 • 4 tablespoons butter